 Posted in House List, Preview, Video No Comments »

-Before jetting across the world, Future Islands are embarking on a short Northeast tour this week, which brings them to our fair city to play Terminal 5 on Thursday and Friday.
-And while both shows are already sold out, The House List is giving away two tickets to see the Baltimore synth-pop group on Friday night.
+Before heading to Canada and then across the Atlantic to Europe, Father John Misty lands in New York City this week to play Rough Trade NYC on Thursday and The Bowery Ballroom on Saturday.
+Both appearances sold out well in advance, but The House List is giving away two tickets to Thursday’s show.
 Want to go?
-Then try to Grow a Pair.
-Just fill out the form below, making sure to include your full name, e-mail address, which show you’re trying to win tickets to (Future Islands, 1/9) and a brief message explaining your New Year’s resolutions.
-Eddie Bruiser, who’s still searching for one of his own, will notify the winner by Friday.
+Try to Grow a Pair.
+Just fill out the form below, making sure to include your full name, e-mail address, which show you’re trying to win tickets to (Father John Misty, 2/12) and a brief message explaining why you think Valentine’s Day is terrific—or why you don’t.
+Eddie Bruiser, who’s in the latter camp, will notify the winner by Thursday.
 Good luck.